go-critic/go-critic/CONTRIBUTING.md

 There are three main ways to contribute:

-1. Join [issue tracker](https://github.com/go-critic/go-critic/issues) and help us with feature requests, bug reports (including false-positive results), etc.
+1. Join the [issue tracker](https://github.com/go-critic/go-critic/issues) and help us with feature requests, bug reports (including false-positive results), etc.

-2. Submit code patches: you can add a new checker, fix or improve already existing checkers or make checkers running framework better.
+2. Submit code patches: you can add a new checker, fix or improve existing checkers, or make the framework for running checkers better.
 This includes patches that improve testing.

 3. Improve documentation and/or wiki pages.

-The simplest and recommended way to make a first contribution is to fix minor style issue like typo or missing doc comment.
+The simplest and recommended way to make a first contribution is to fix a minor style issue such as a typo or missing doc comment.
 You can also filter issues by using [help wanted](https://github.com/go-critic/go-critic/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and [good first issue](https://github.com/go-critic/go-critic/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labels.